morskyjezek/si676-2025-activities/assignments.md

 This page lists the assignments, which are major steps in the term project:

-{% assign assignments = site.posts | where: "categories", "assignments" %}
+{% assign assignments = site.posts | where: "categories", "assignments" | sort: due %}

 {% if assignments.size > 0 %}
 | Assignment | Due Date | Canvas Link |